 Solvent Abuse Facts, Information and Research

-• There are likely to be in the region of 57,000 adults in England & Wales who have used glues, solvents, gas or aerosols in the past year.
+• Approximately 57,000 adults in England & Wales used glues, solvents, gases or aerosols in the past year.

-• There were 38 deaths associated with volatile substances in the UK in 2020 – 24 in England, 1 in Wales, 8 in Scotland and 5 in Northern Ireland.
+• IN 2020, 38 deaths were associated with volatile substances in the UK – 24 in England, 1 in Wales, 8 in Scotland and 5 in Northern Ireland.

-• Between 2015 and 2020 there were 220 deaths associated with gases and solvents in the UK – an average of 44 deaths per year.
+• Between 2015 and 2020 there were 220 deaths associated with gases and solvents in the UK, averaging 44 deaths per year.

-Facts about prevalence of solvent abuse in the UK
+Facts about the prevalence of solvent abuse in the UK

-• Solvent abuse is the most common form of substance misuse among under-14s.
+• Solvent abuse remains the most common form of substance misuse among under-14s.

 Scottish Schools Adolescent Lifestyle and Substance Use Survey (SALSUS) 2018

-• 3% of 15 year-old boys and 1% of 15-year old girls reported having used gas, glue or other solvents in the past year.
+• 3% of 15 year-old boys and 1% of 15-year old girls reported using gas, glue or other solvents in the past year.

-• 11% of 15 year-old boys and 7% of 15-year old girls reported having been offered gas, glue or other solvents in the past year.
+• 11% of 15 year-old boys and 7% of 15-year old girls reported being offered gas, glue or other solvents in the past year.

 The 2019 ESPAD Report

-• 7.2% of 15–16 year-old European students have used inhalants within their lifetime.
+• 7.2% of 15–16 year-old European students have used inhalants in their lifetime.

 Facts about solvent abuse mortality in the UK